-Although there is no magic pill for preventing falls in the elderly, we often overlook one of the best kept secrets in prevention.
+Although there is no magic pill for preventing falls in the elderly, we often overlook one of the best kept secrets in prevention - physical therapy.
 Physical Therapists can help reduce the risk of elderly falls by 25 percent or more.
 Falls are the leading cause of fatal injuries in older adults and are the most common cause of nonfatal, trauma-related hospital admissions.
 In fact, falls occur in one in four older adults, and every 11 seconds, an older adult is treated in the emergency room for a fall.
 But falling is not an inevitable part of the aging process; by using Physical Therapy, the number of falls among seniors can be substantially reduced.

 There are several factors that increase the risk of falling in the elderly:

 - Experiencing a fall in the past year that often induces a fear of falling

 - Prescription drugs, including psychoactive medications or the side effects from certain drug combinations.

 - Use of an assistive device, cane, or walker

 - Require assistance for activities of daily living

 - Impaired vision or environmental hazards such as throw rugs and dim lighting.